-The Five Gables Inn is currently owned by Steve and Susan Plausteiner, who purchased the B&B in East Boothbay, Maine back in late 2012.
+The Five Gables Inn is currently owned by Steve and Susan Plausteiner, who purchased this coastal Maine Boutique Hotel in East Boothbay, Maine back in late 2012.
 The Plausteiners are committed to carrying on the legacy that has been established by the Five Gables Inn ever since it was first built.
 Throughout the years, the people who have come to stay at the Five Gables Inn have changed.
 From the Montreal residents who frequently came to the Five Gables Inn for a summer-long relaxing getaway in the 1920s and 1930s to those who came from up and down the East Coast in the 1990s to enjoy the Five Gables Inn once it underwent a massive restoration in 1989, so many people have visited the Five Gables Inn over the years.
 They have historically enjoyed great food, great company and, of course, great views at the bed and breakfast, located right next to Linekin Bay, and guests continue to enjoy these same aspects of the inn today.

 Snapshots from the Past